Activities

 October 2024 speaker Lonnie Facchina

-Saturday Oct.
-19 was our first Fall general meeting with guest speaker Lonnie Facchina, Board Chair for Nelson & District Hospice Society.
+Our Oct.
+19, 2024 guest speaker was Lonnie Facchina, Board Chair for Nelson & District Hospice Society.

-January 2024 presenters Leslie Payne & Ann Harvey
+January 2024 Leslie Payne & Ann Harvey on Affordable Housing

-Our Jan 20, 2024 general meeting featured 2 guest speakers.
+On Jan 20, 2024, we had 2 guest speakers.
 Leslie Payne, Nelson City Councillor and Nelson Housing Committee chair, shared ideas from a BC affordable housing conference and Nelson's affordable housing strategy updates.
 Ann Harvey presented on Slocan Valley Affordable Housing projects, her experience with Nelson and area affordable housing projects and BC Housing.

 October 2023 presenter Dr. Sarah Breen

 Our Oct.
-21, 2023 first Fall general meeting guest speaker was CFUW member and Selkirk College's Dr. Sarah Breen, BC Regional Innovation Chair (RIC) in Rural Economic Development.
+21, 2023 guest speaker was CFUW member and Selkirk College's Dr. Sarah Breen, BC Regional Innovation Chair (RIC) in Rural Economic Development.

 January 2025 Ageing in Place presenter Sandi McCreight